yusacetin/xfwaita/README.md

 The build files are already included so you can directly install them using `install.sh`.
 You can install only a specific variant using `install.sh [variant name]`.
 Variant names are "dark_slim", "dark_large", "light_slim", and "light_large".

-Building requires ImageMagick and Python.
+Building requires ImageMagick and Python with PIL.
 Run `build.sh` in the root directory to generate the build files followed by `install.sh` to copy them to your local themes folder, then select one of the variants from XFCE window manager settings under the style tab.
 You can also do `build.sh [variant name]` to build only a specific variant.

 ### Uninstallation

 Run `uninstall.sh` in the project directory to uninstall all variants or run `uninstall.sh [variant name]` to uninstall a specific variant.
 Don't forget to select a different theme from settings before you log out.

+### Remove border padding

+I added border padding in the new version because it was difficult to resize windows.
+To get the old version, open generate_borders.py and set DARK_BORDER_WIDTH and LIGHT_BORDER_WIDTH to 1 and then build and install.

 ### Off-centered title workaround